molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 | ----------------------------------------- | ---------------------------------------------------------------- |
 | `pets?.some(pet => pet.name === 'pooky')` | will only be shown when 'pooky' was selected in 'pets' ref_array |

+If a `columnName` contains spaces, one should refer to it as if it is written in camelCase within the validation field.
+So `first name` would be defined in the validation field as `firstName`.

 ## Table inheritance

 You can reuse table definitions, and make more specialized tables using 'tableExtends'.